aaron-grau/curic/react/projects/todo_redux/README.md

 #### `receiveTodos`

 This action lets our state know to reset its list of `todos` and, as such, will also need to pass along a new set of `todos`.
-Therefore, our `receiveTodos` action creator should accept an argument `todos` and return an `action` with `type` `RECEIVE_TODOS` and a `todos` property that represents all of our todo data.
+Therefore, our `receiveTodos` action creator should accept an argument `todos` and return an `action` with `type` `RECEIVE_TODOS` and a `todos` property that represents all of our todos data.

-Your code will look like the following:
+Your code should look like the following:
 ```js
 export const receiveTodos = todos => ({
   type: RECEIVE_TODOS,